GuiQueirozRibeiro/2048/README.md

 # Project Description

-This project was developed as part of the Integrative Project course in college, which was associated with the practice of data structures in the C language.
-Our group chose the theme of library and created a library management system.
-Our objective was to ensure the security of both customers and employees, so we used encryption to store all data.
-We also created a payment system, which, even without using real transactions, we developed a system using fake cards.
-Also the book are controlled by each user without affect any other.
+This project was developed as part of a studing Python language.
+This provide a really good game and I learn new python librarys and functions.

 # 📁 Access the Project